 |---|---|---|

-| Morning of exam day | Avocado & Matcha, Matcha & Banana | 1 to 2 hours before exam |
+| Exam Morning | Avocado & Matcha, Matcha & Banana | 1-2 hours before the exam |

-| Before long study sessions | Blueberry & Walnut, Matcha & Banana | 30 minutes before starting study |
+| Before Long Study Session | Blueberry & Walnut, Matcha & Banana | 30 minutes before starting study |

-| Afternoon fatigue countermeasure | Dark Chocolate & Banana, Matcha & Banana | During break between 1 PM and 3 PM |
+| Afternoon Drowsiness Prevention | Dark Chocolate & Banana, Matcha & Banana | During a break between 1-3 PM |

-| Late-night study sprint | Acai & Blueberry | 9 PM to 10 PM (low caffeine) |
+| Evening Study Session | Acai & Blueberry | 9-10 PM (low caffeine) |

-850W, milling function to pulverize walnuts and chia seeds â blend into brain-boosting smoothies.
-Includes 3 bottles.
+850W.
+Use the mill function to grind walnuts and chia seeds, then blend into brain-boosting smoothies.
+Comes with 3 bottles.

-View DetailsFrequently Asked Questions (FAQ)
+Learn MoreFrequently Asked Questions (FAQ)

-Related articles: PB-01 Portable Blender Guide for Office and Commute | 5 Juice Recipes for Better Sleep and Insomnia Relief | Beat Summer Fatigue!
+Related Articles: PB-01 Portable Blender: Your Commute & Office Guide | 5 Juice Recipes for Better Sleep & Insomnia Relief | Beat Summer Fatigue!
 5 Recovery Smoothie Recipes